fmaste/Haskell/doc/extension/MultiParamTypeClasses.md

         add :: a -> b -> c
 ```

-## Why not?
+## Why not part of the standard?

-This extension was not part of the Haskell 98 standard.
+This extension was not part of the Haskell 98 standard neither 2010.

 > Single-parameter type classes were already a big step beyond our initial
 > conservative design goals, and they solved the problem we initially addressed